-For South Africa, the Index for the overall population rose from 65 to 73, at an annual rate of a little over 1% per year.
+For South Africa, the index for the total sample rose from 65 to 73, at an annual rate of a little over 1 per cent per year (Table 2).
 There was a large gap between black and white households in 1996 which had significantly narrowed by 2007, with black-headed households making substantial gains and white-headed households stagnating.
 Similarly, there was a large gap in well-being between rural and urban households, which also significantly narrowed over this period.